 Right arm with your partner, left arm along the line

 They start swinging their partner with their right arms, then with the left arm with the person in the opposite line, then right arm with their partner again, then left arm with the next person in the opposite line...

-With arches in the middle, there'll be new couples at the ends.
-These are the new top and bottom couples...
+There will be new couples at the ends, these are the new top and bottom couples, who...

 Variations are quite possible, even quite likely, here as well...

 The new end couples, cast out individually⬀ and head round towards the arches.
 Duck through the arches on the sides, meet your partner in the middle of the circle and take them out through a different arch back to place...